timkulp/ItsNotMagic/AdventureHooks.md

 # Adventure Hooks & History

 Use the following history and adventure hooks to create a more engaging experience for your players.
 While you don't have to use all of this (or any of it), I do recommend using The Awakened hook as that will give your players access to psionic powers and make the game a bit more interesting.
+Throughout the guide I'll reference how these adventure hooks play out to add some more depth to your game.

 ## History